Sancxo/nimble_blog/priv/posts/en/2023/08-19-nimble_blog_1.md

   author: "Simon Tirant",
   tags: ~w(elixir phoenix web blog nimblepublisher),
   lang: "en",
-  description: "Yes, blogs are has been ; so it's time to make a new one !
+  description: "Yes, blogs are has-been ; so it's time to make a new one !
 Here, before we get our hands dirty, we gonna see the purpose of NimblePublisher: a light Elixir library to make a quick and fast dynamic blog with Phoenix.",
   illustration: "/images/posts/printing.webp",
   illustration_alt: "Magicien disparaissant dans un nuage de fumée" }